rjudy1/Code-Golf/AdventOfCode2023/README.md

 6. Find whole numbers between quadratic roots of -t^2 + race_time * t - race_record_distance (for once, no horrible parsing)
 7. Poker ordering of hands with five of a kind down to high card, twist of wildcard joker
 8. Count steps in following graph to ZZZ and then from all ending in A to something simultaneously ending in Z
-9. propagate difference of each line of values until line of zeroes, then backpropagate from end and beginning
+9. Propagate difference of each line of values until line of zeroes, then backpropagate from end and beginning
-10. find main loop in a mess of pipes and find area enclosed by loop (expand and bfs, shoelace might be better)
+10. Find main loop in a mess of pipes and find area enclosed by loop (expand and bfs, shoelace might be better)
+11. Calculate manhattan distance between galaxies with empty rows/cols expanding